johanley/postscript-notes/README.md

 defined a page...
 At Adobe we had a radical new idea: we would make programs written in PostScript the representation of a page."*
 [John Warnock](https://www.jstor.org/stable/23558230)

-## General

 **For most people, the main use of PostScript is to produce an intermediate .ps PostScript file, which is then converted into a PDF file for your final output.**

-(There are quite a number of PDF libraries which output PDF files directly.
+(There are quite a number of open source PDF libraries which output PDF files directly.
 [This gentleman](https://youtu.be/5BIP_N9qQm4?t=2301) asserts that they aren't of the highest quality.
-Could it be that the data format used by PDFs (essentially a tree of dictionaries, I believe) is not amenable to the job of producing
+Could it be that the data format used by PDFs (essentially a tree of dictionaries, I believe) is simply not amenable to the job of producing
-PDFs programmatically using a library?
+PDFs programmatically?
 Personally, my experiences with the iText library have not been very pleasant.)

+## General

 * Adobe was founded in order to create PS in the early 1980s
 * it sparked the *desktop publishing* idea, making typesetting much cheaper; it was the first tool to use scalable fonts